 Lusong Coral Garden as the name says is also a beautiful coral reef so it’s worth to go there just to see the colorful corals.
 It was a bit cloudy when I went there so the photo below doesn’t do justice to how beautiful and vibrant this place is.

-Private tour in Coron
+Private Coron tours

 Private tour is a good option if you are not traveling on a tight budget.
 It means that you rent your own boat with the crew for the one day.
 The prices are somewhere between 3500-4000 PHP.
 If you are traveling with a bigger group, a private tour could even be the best option to you.